z3verse/z3verse.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

+Hello, I am Enze Wang, a 3th year Ph.D. student at IPASS Lab of NUDT, advised by Prof. BaoSheng Wang and Associate Prof. Wei Xie.
+I'm currently a visiting scholar at the Network and Information Security Lab (NISL) of Tsinghua University, advised by Prof. Haixin Duan and Assistant Prof. Jianjun Chen.
+My research interests include Web Security, IoT Security and AI Security.
+Currently, I focus on web-related security research.
+My research results have helped Z-BlogPHP, rConfig, and other well-known open-source project to fix vulnerabilities.
+As a member of leize, a Capture the Flag (CTF) team belonging to NUDT University, as well as Kn0ck, an international CTF team.
+My main skills are web security.
+I have won the XNUCA 2019 championship and other CTF awards.

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
 {style="text-align: justify;"} -->